 The process is pretty straightforward for both methods, but because they're semi-untethered, you'll need to re-enable the one you use with the same steps below each time your iPhone reboots or shuts down.
 It's also worth noting that the Unc0ver tool installs Cydia on your iPhone, while Chimera uses the newer Sileo app.
 If you're having trouble with any of the steps below, try the Checkra1n jailbreak instead.

 The Unc0ver jailbreak method works for most iOS devices powered by A7 to A13 processors running iOS 11 to iOS 12.4.1 and iOS 13 to iOS 13.5.
-For phones, that ranges from the iPhone 5S to iPhone 11 models.
+For phones, that ranges from the iPhone 5S to iPhone SE (2020) models.

 As for the Chimera jailbreak, it also supports A7 to A12X devices.
 But for phones, A12 support is limited to iOS 12 to iOS 12.1.2, so that'd be the iPhone XS, XS Max, and XR.
-All other iPhone models are supported from iOS 12 to iOS 12.2, in addition to iOS 12.4.
+You can jailbreak A12 devices from iOS 12.1.3 to 12.3 and 12.4, but you only get nonce support.
+All other iPhone models are supported from iOS 12 to iOS 12.3, in addition to iOS 12.4.

 - iPhone 11 (iOS 13–13.5)